 Women with PCOS are at odds with what is narrowly defined as beauty.
 They have more acne and more melanin production with other skin and weight issues.

-These women might be able to deal better with physical and sexual problems if they don’t have to fight daily to deal with societal understanding of beauty.
+These women might be able to deal better with physical and sexual problems if they don’t have to fight daily to deal with the societal understanding of beauty.

-Women with PCOS have often been seen as someone losing their femininity because of reduced menstruation and high level of male hormones.
+Women with PCOS have often been seen as someone losing their femininity because of reduced menstruation and a high level of male hormones.

 Such an understanding invokes a feeling in women that a part of their womanhood is being taken away.
 This has huge implications on her mental health as her identity is being questioned.

 Rather, she should be told that this is not a disease where life and death is being questioned.
 On the flip side, it is a lifestyle disorder which with a little change towards a healthy lifestyle can make the situation a lot better.